esabitova/aws-digito-artifacts-gameday/documents/sqs/test/capacity_failure_standard/2021-03-13/Design.md

       * `SendCapacityFailureMessage.MessageId`
       * `Timeout`: Maximum time in seconds to poll queue for messages
    * Explanation:
+      * Use shared SSM document `SQSDeleteMessage` that does the following steps
       * Poll queue using [receive_message](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/sqs.html#SQS.Client.receive_message)
-        from `sqs` service and loop from messages until the message with ID `MessageID` is found
+        from `sqs` service and loop through messages until the message with ID `MessageId` is found
       * Get `ReceiptHandle` from message
       * Use [delete_message](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/sqs.html#SQS.Client.delete_message)
       from `sqs` service to delete the message by its `ReceiptHandle`